His Practice

 His Approach

-In an effort to determine and apply ‘best practices’, evidence-based approaches are common in science and medicine.
-Best practices are determined by empirical evidence.
-They are seen to work or not work in actual practice, not theory.
-These clinical observations are supported by the most current scientific knowledge and allow for a standard approach.
-This approach bridges the gap between the scientist and the clinician.
-There is room for everyone to educate themselves by asking, “What does our current scientific knowledge of the horse, when applied and empirically observed, show me about getting the best outcomes possible for me and the horse?
-Eventually, people should be able to obtain current best practices in all areas of horse training and care.
+In science and medicine, evidence-based approaches are used to establish best practices—methods proven effective through empirical evidence rather than theory.
+These practices are supported by the latest scientific knowledge and provide a standard approach that bridges the gap between researchers and clinicians.
+Likewise, in the equine world, anyone can educate themselves by asking: “What does current scientific knowledge, when applied and observed in practice, reveal about achieving the best outcomes for both horse and human?”
+Over time, people should be able to obtain current best practices in all areas of horse training and care.
 A deeper understanding from quality information will ultimately be what is best for the welfare of our horses.

 See Dr. Peters IMDB Profile